astropy/astroplan/docs/installation.rst

 More
 ====

-astroplan follows `Astropy`_'s guidelines for affiliated packages--installation and testing for the two are quite similar!
+astroplan follows `Astropy <https://astropy.org>`__'s guidelines for affiliated packages--installation and testing for the two are quite similar!
 Please see Astropy's `installation page <http://astropy.readthedocs.io/en/latest/install.html>`_ for more information.